 A: If you are being paid and are interacting with the client, these count as eligible work hours.
 If you are training without pay, you may claim up to 10 of these hours in the substitute category.

 A: No. While writing a book qualifies you as an author, the hours spent writing do not meet the eligibility requirements with regard to collaborating with the client.
+This certification is for organizing and productivity practitioners, not a certification for authors.
 However, you may claim a total of 20 substitute hours per published book, up to a total of 40 hours.

 A: No. Any professional who meets the eligibility requirements may sit for this examination.

 A: Directing the activities of an organization whose purpose is specifically targeted to the organizing profession involves the development and promotion of industry best practices.